ni/nimi-python/docs/niscope/class.rst

         .. note:: This property is supported only by the NI PXI-5900 differential amplifier.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].accessory_gain`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.accessory_gain`

         The following table lists the characteristics of this property.

             +-----------------------+-----------+